Biaxial Seismic Simulator

 For reproducing realistic earthquake events in a laboratory with a moderate research budget using a compact system

-Earthquakes result in about 13,000 fatalities and more than AUD$40bn in infrastructure damage around the world each year.
-In Australia, history shows earthquakes may occur in places with no previous seismic activity, and cities are at risk as they comprise old infrastructure made of unreinforced masonry that is particularly susceptible to earthquake damage.
+Earthquakes are a problem of great significance to Australia.
+History shows that earthquakes may occur in places with no previous seismic activity.
+Australian cities are at risk as they comprise old infrastructure made of unreinforced brick and masonry, which is particularly susceptible to earthquake damage.
+Moreover, large areas in Australian cities are underlain by soils which may experience strength loss and turn to a fluid-like state (liquefaction) in an earthquake.
 Reinsurance companies rate an earthquake in Sydney in their 20 top risk exposures worldwide.

 Research is needed to understand how infrastructure responds to earthquakes, using seismic simulators to conduct controlled laboratory tests in which large models are subjected to earthquake loading.